Seattle Center Monorail: Operations

 A private contractor, Seattle Monorail Services (SMS), founded in 1994, and currently owned by former Port of Seattle commissioner Tom Albro, operates the Seattle Center Monorail.
 Before 1994, the monorail was jointly operated by the Seattle Center and King County Metro, the county's public transit agency.
 The monorail receives no operating funds from public sources, with costs covered by fares and federal grants for capital projects; the service is unusual among U.S. public transport systems because it makes an operating profit.
 The contract between SMS and the city government is renewed every ten years and includes an even split of profits between the two parties.

-In 2022, the Seattle Center Monorail carried approximately 2.1 million passengers, averaging 4,988 passengers on weekdays and 8,090 passengers on weekends.
+In 2024, the Seattle Center Monorail carried approximately 2.16 million passengers, averaging 5,157 passengers on weekdays and 7,885 passengers on weekends.
 Following declines due to the COVID-19 pandemic, ridership rebounded in 2022 and 2023 with the opening of Climate Pledge Arena, where event tickets include free transit fares.
-The service generated $6.3 million in fare revenue and received approximately $440,414 in capital funds from local and federal governments in 2023.
+The service generated $6.3 million in fare revenue and received under $8,000 in total capital funds from local and federal governments in 2024.
 During the Century 21 Exposition from March to September 1962, the monorail carried over 90 percent of World's Fair visitors and had a total ridership of 7.4 million.